rouyng/netcabinet/README.md

 ## Overview

 An Arduino-powered controller that regulates temperature using a 12V fan controller by a PID loop fed with data from a TMP36 temperature sensor.
+Uses [Brett Beauregard's PID library for Arduino.](https://github.com/br3ttb/Arduino-PID-Library/)

 A pushbutton switch detects when the cabinet door is open/closed.
 When door is open, fan is turned off and LED light strip turns on.
 When door is closed, LED strip is turned off and PID control of the fan is enabled.